In-Game-Collectables/IGC_Unity2021_URP/README.md

 * Having an evenly lit character will give the best results.
 Any shadows on the mesh will be baked into the final model.
 * Pure unlit shaders are not recommended.
 The meshing process needs shading to figure out the depth of points within a model.
 * Recommended:
-    * Lit shaders with fixed lights even;y around character
+    * Lit shaders with fixed lights evenly around character
     * Unlit shaders with strong ambient occlusion
 * Materials with high roughness and little specular are recommended.
 * Highly specular and highly metallic materials will create artifacts within the final model.